Missy Elliott: 2019–present: EP, further collaborations, and Out Of This World tour

 On February 17, 2023, Elliott appeared on the track "RATATA" produced by Skrillex and Mr. Oizo, the second track on Skrillex's LP "Quest For Fire".
-This release confirmed rumors from 2018 regarding this collaboration, rumors that resurfaced in the months before the track's release as both Skrillex and Elliot teased the track on social media.
-On 23 March 2023, British group Flo released the single "Fly Girl", featuring Elliott; the song interpolates Elliott's "Work It", plus new rap section.
+This release confirmed rumors from 2018 regarding this collaboration, rumors that resurfaced in the months before the track's release as both Skrillex and Elliott teased the track on social media.
+On March 23, 2023, British group Flo released the single "Fly Girl", featuring Elliott; the song interpolates Elliott's "Work It", plus new rap section.

 On April 8, 2024, Elliott announced “Out of This World: The Missy Elliott Experience Tour,” the rapper's first headlining tour of her career.
 The tour began on July 4 in Vancouver, Canada and featured Timbaland, Busta Rhymes and Ciara as its opening acts.

+In an October 2025 interview with Rolling Stone, Elliott shared that she was working on new music, stating, "I have something in the works.
+It's just different.
+It's me being experimental again… I got some stuff coming.
+Some fire.”

+On April 10, 2026, singer Kehlani released the single "Back and Forth", which features Elliott; the single peaked at number 25 on the US Bubbling Under Hot 100 chart.
+On July 6, 2026, Elliott curated an Aaliyah tribute for the finale at that year's Essence Festival of Culture; the tribute featured performances of Aaliyah's best known songs by Mya, Chloe Bailey, Sevyn Streeter and Normani, use of AI video montages, and video tributes from Timbaland, Ginuwine, T-Boz, Monica and Queen Latifah.

 Other ventures

 Film

 In 2005, there were plans to make a biographical film about the life story of Elliott.
 It was to be co-produced by Robert De Niro and Jane Rosenthal, and written by Diane Houston.
 In mid-June 2007, Elliott said she was still working on the script with Houston in order "to come up with the right stuff 'cause I don't want it to be watered down.
 I want it to be raw and uncut the way my life was."
 Initially, it seemed Timbaland would not be a part of the movie.
 When Missy asked him, he refused, believing this dramatized his character; "the movie is about her life, her story, that goes deeper than putting me into the movie".